kaoru-sumi/kaoru-sumi.github.io/_projects/4_project.md

 ### Research Approach

-Controlled VR scenarios are used to present visual events such as virtual contact, falling, thermal cues, and other interactions.
+Controlled VR scenarios are used to present visual events such as virtual contact, falling, slashing, thermal cues, and other interactions.

 Subjective reports are combined with behavioral, physiological, and neural measures to investigate the mechanisms underlying phantom sensations.